Is Bangladesh Ready For Electric Vehicles: Future of Electric Vehicles in Bangladesh

 Overview

-From 2011 to 2021, the number of passenger cars in Bangladesh grew at an average annual rate of over 7 percent (7.23%).
-According to data from the Bangladesh Road Transport Authority (BRTA), there are more than 400,000 (401,552) passenger cars registered in the country as of March 2023, with nearly half registered in the last decade.
-One key reason behind the automobile industry’s growth in Bangladesh is increased purchasing power among customers.
-For a long time, Bangladeshi customers preferred to buy reconditioned Japanese domestic market (JDM) cars.
-According to the Bangladesh Reconditioned Vehicles Importers and Dealers Association (BARVIDA), over 14,000 JDM cars were imported into Bangladesh in the 2021-22 fiscal year.
+Between 2011 and 2021, Bangladesh saw a growth rate of over 7 percent in the number of passenger cars.
+Data from the Bangladesh Road Transport Authority (BRTA) reveals that there are more than 400,000 registered passenger cars as of March 2023.
+Nearly half of these were registered in the last decade.
+The growth of the automobile industry in Bangladesh is largely due to increased purchasing power among customers.
+For many years, customers in Bangladesh preferred reconditioned Japanese domestic market (JDM) cars.
+The Bangladesh Reconditioned Vehicles Importers and Dealers Association (BARVIDA), reports that over 14,000 JDM cars were imported into Bangladesh in the 2021-22 fiscal year.

 Fiscal YearNumber of Imported Cars